Rømmegrøt – Norwegian Sour Cream Porridge

 One of my favorite Norwegian dishes is rømmegrøt, or sour cream porridge.
 I have so many fond memories of eating rømmegrøt in rustic log cabins while hiking in the mountains during summer trips to Norway growing up.

 And while you might think that a cosy bowl of warm porridge is perfect winter food, rømmegrøt is actually usually eaten in the summer, especially on special occasions and holidays like Sankthans (Jonsok, or Midsummer), Olsok, and Barsok.
-It’s also commonly served in mountain cabins and farms open to visitors.
-Ans there’s nothing more satisfying after a long hike in the mountains than a warm bowl of rømmegrøt.

 So of course when I moved to Norway as an adult I was very excited to introduce all of my visitors from abroad to this delightful porridge.
 I love how far back through Norway’s history rømmegrøt’s roots stretch, and it’s one of the most distinctly Norwegian dishes I know.
 Even when I would make rømmegrøt in the US I would feel transported back to the Norwegian mountains while eating it.

 But it turns out not everyone finds rømmegrøt as appetizing as I do.
 Maybe you have to have grown up eating it to love it, or maybe rømmegrøt is just one of those dishes that people either love or hate.
-Consider yourself warned.
-I personally love the tangy flavor of sour cream porridge, but if it’s too weird for you, you could instead try the similar but milder semulegrøt (semolina porridge).

-If you do love it though, the good news is that it’s quite easy to make!
-The only real trick here is to make sure that you’re whisking the porridge constantly after adding the milk, so it doesn’t get any lumps.
 And ideally you want to find a sour cream with a very high fat content.
-Norwegians use seterrømme to make rømmegrøt, which has 35% fat, though I have also made it with lower fat sour cream in the past (don’t tell my grandmother).
+Norwegians use seterrømme to make rømmegrøt, which has 35% fat, though I did also make it with lower fat sour cream when I lived in the US because it’s hard to find high fat sour cream in the US.

 mixing rømmegrøt sour cream porridge